Olcaytp/BulkyBookWebApp-.NetCore-MVC/README.md

 - Update: Permits users to modify the existing data in the database.
 - Delete: Allows users to remove unwanted data entries from the database.

+## Bootstrap Theme - Solar (from Bootswatch)

+For the user interface, the project utilizes the Solar theme from Bootswatch.
+The theme provides a visually appealing and user-friendly experience, enhancing the overall aesthetics of the application.

 ## Getting Started

 To run the application locally, follow these steps: